Louis Braille: Early life

 Louis Braille was born in Coupvray, a small town about twenty miles east of Paris, on 4 January 1809.
 He and his three elder siblings – Monique Catherine (b.
 1793), Louis-Simon (b.
 1795), and Marie Céline (b.
 1797) – lived with their parents, Simon-René and Monique, on three hectares of land and vineyard in the countryside.
 Simon-René maintained a successful enterprise as a leatherer and maker of horse tack.

 As soon as he could walk, Braille's time was spent playing in his father's workshop.
-At the age of three, the child was playing with some of the tools, trying to make holes in a piece of leather with an awl.
+At the age of three, he was playing with some of the tools, trying to make holes in a piece of leather with an awl.
 Squinting closely at the surface, he pressed down hard to drive the point in, and the awl glanced across the tough leather and stabbed him in one of his eyes.
 A local physician bound and patched the affected eye and even arranged for Braille to be met the next day in Paris by a surgeon, but no treatment could save the damaged organ.
 In agony, the young boy suffered for weeks as the wound became severely infected.
 He eventually lost sight in the other eye, likely due to sympathetic ophthalmia.

-Louis Braille survived the torment of the infection but by the age of five he was completely blind in both eyes.
+Braille survived the torment of the infection, but by the age of five he was completely blind in both eyes.
 Due to his young age, he did not realize at first that he had lost his sight, and often asked why it was always dark.
 His parents made many efforts – quite uncommon for the era – to raise their youngest child in a normal fashion, and he prospered in their care.
 He learned to navigate the village and country paths with canes his father hewed for him, and he grew up seemingly at peace with his disability.
 Braille's bright and creative mind impressed the local teachers and priests, and he was accommodated with higher education.

 Blind education

 Braille studied in Coupvray until the age of ten.
 Because of his intelligence and diligence, Braille was permitted to attend one of the first schools for blind children in the world, the Royal Institute for Blind Youth, since renamed to the National Institute for Blind Youth in Paris.
 The last of his family's children to leave the household, Braille departed for the school in February 1819.
 At that time the Royal Institute was an underfunded, ramshackle affair, but it provided a relatively stable environment for blind children to learn and associate together.
+While a student at the school, Braille made lifelong friends, including Gabriel Gauthier, Hippolyte Coltat, and Jean-Pierre Binet.